-The antenna system in launch configuration (folded) will fit into a 3u equivalent volume interfacing the satellite only through four bolts placed at the top (in the unfolding size).
+The antenna system in launch configuration (folded) will fit into a 3u equivalent volume interfacing the satellite only through four bolts.
 The electrical and data connections are placed at the bottom of the antenna‘s container.

 The overall system architecture relies on a spring–actuated parabolic primary reflector and on three different feeds to be chosen upon the mission requirements.

-The antenna is ground-tested in a single configuration only (to be chosen upon a dedicated study supported by a market survey) while maintaining its capability of being effective in multiple bandwidths.
+The antenna is ground-tested in a single configuration only while maintaining its capability of being effective in multiple bandwidths.

-Initially, the activity consults the small satellite community to determine the potential mission applications and requirements for such an antenna.
-Following this, detailed requirements are determined to ensure that the antenna is suitable for the needs of the market and is compatible with targeted small satellite platforms.
+Initially, the activity consulted the small satellite community to determine the potential mission applications and requirements for such an antenna.
+Following this, detailed requirements were determined to ensure that the antenna is suitable for the needs of the market and is compatible with targeted small satellite platforms.